snakster/cpp.react/README.md

 #### Signals

-Signals self-updating reactive variables.
+Signals are self-updating reactive variables.
-They can be combined to expressions to create new signals, which are automatically recalculated whenever one of their data dependencies changes.
+They can be combined to expressions to create new signals, which are automatically rec-alculated whenever one of their data dependencies changes.

 ```C++
 #include "react/Domain.h"